Information

 Telephone contacts:

 Rubbish in stormwater water drains can pose threats for land animals to.
-Platypus have been found with rubber 'O' rings or hair 'scrunchies' around their necks or legs.
+Platypus have been found with rubber 'O' rings, drink bottle rings or hair 'scrunchies' around their necks.
 As the animal grows, the ring cuts into the flesh and the animal cannot swallow and the wound becomes infected, leading to a slow and gruesome death from infection and starvation.
+Scrunchies and rubber bands around limbs can cause tissue death, gangrene and amputations.

 Platypus can also get caught up in fishing 'deadlines' along river banks.
 This practice, although against the law, is still used on many Tasmanian rivers.